kawaiiDango/pano-scrobbler/README.md

 Since v4.0, the non-Play builds do not use Firebase Crashlytics, Google Play Services, or any closed source libraries.

 The non-Play variant can optionally display a persistent notification on Android 14+.
-This may help prevent the system from killing the app in the background on devices from certain manufacturers.
+This may or may not help prevent the system from killing the app in the background on devices from certain manufacturers.

+Installing the non-Play version from the F-Droid compatible repo or Obtainium will get you automatic updates.

 **APK SHA256 fingerprint for non-Play builds:**
 ```